Why demand patterns matter

 PeriodOperational effect

-WeekendsReduced start-time flexibility as many jobs cluster; residential permit streets fill early; overlapping handovers tighten loading windows and extend carries from distant bays.
+WeekendsReduced start-time flexibility as many jobs cluster; residential permit streets fill early and overlapping handovers tighten loading windows.

-End of MonthTenancy changeovers compress schedules; key-release timing and building lift bookings create narrow slots; small delays cascade across multiple moves.
+End of MonthTenancy changeovers compress schedules; key-release timing and building lift bookings create narrow slots, so small delays cascade across multiple moves.

-Summer / Student AreasLease renewals and student turnover spike demand; approaches near campuses slow; more lift/bay conflicts and longer routes as streets churn with arrivals.
+Summer / Student AreasLease renewals and student turnover spike demand; approaches near campuses slow and more lift or bay conflicts appear as streets churn with arrivals.

-Midweek (Non-peak)Broader scheduling windows; easier parking near terraces and blocks; more predictable routes and fewer stacked handovers improve on-time starts.
+Midweek (Non-peak)Broader scheduling windows, easier parking near terraces and blocks, and more predictable routes improve the chance of an on-time start.

 Eight Harlow timing drivers